Behavior clarification meeting guidelines

 - Describe the observed behaviors that cause concern and how they impact the classroom or learning environment.
 Be specific and descriptive.
 Avoid interpretation of motives or other speculation.

-3. Listen to the student’s perspective of incident.
+3. Listen to the student’s perspective of the incident

 - “Please tell me your thoughts about your behavior in these incidents.”